thoughtworks/talisman/README.md

 When you installed Talisman, it must have created a pre-commit or pre-push hook (as selected) in your repository during installation.

 You can remove the hook manually by deleting the Talisman pre-commit or pre-push hook from .git/hooks folder in repository.

+## Contributing to Talisman

+To contribute to Talisman, have a look at our [contributing guide](contributing.md).